arcstur/iol2024-website/content/who.md

 The academic nucleus of IOL is the **Problem Committee** (IOL PC) , a permanent body composed of researchers, teachers and former participants, all experienced solvers, testers and composers of the genre of Self-sufficient linguistics problems.
 The PC works the whole year in the multilingual composition of the problems, in order to guarantee that *all language versions of the problems are functionally equal*.
 You can read more about it [here](https://ioling.org/pc/).

 During the event, the academic work (distributing the problems, overseeing the exams, marking the papers, presenting solutions, giving awards) is done by an **International Jury**, composed by 20+ members, mostly drawn from PC.
-Soon we will publish more details on how the Jury works.

-Names of the Jury members for IOL 2024 will be also published later.
+{{ jury() }}

 # Volunteers